Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Robust transfer learning under concept shift

-We first discuss the learning efficiency.
-When supervised learning is performed solely on the target sample $\mcD^{Q}$, the convergence rate of the target-only learning adaptive estimator is $(n_{Q}/\log n_{Q})^{-\frac{2m_{Q}}{2m_{Q}+d}}$, as established in Theorem~\ref{thm: adaptive rate of SA with Gaussian}.
-Theorem~\ref{thm: upper bound of OTL} indicates the benefit gained from the knowledge transfer depends jointly on the sample size in source domain $n_{P}$ and the factor $\xi$.
-The quantity $\xi$ plays a pivotal role in the comparison, whose magnitude, in general, reflects the degree of similarity between $f^{P}$ and $f^{Q}$.
-We define a phase transition points $\xi^{*}$ as
+Theorem~\ref{thm: upper bound of OTL} indicates the benefit gained from Algorithm~\ref{algo: HTL} depends jointly on the source sample size $n_{P}$ and the ratio $\xi$, a quantity that plays a pivotal role in the comparison.
+We define a phase transition point $\xi^{*}$ as